User roles and permissions in Amplitude

 Viewer

-• Create, edit, and delete undiscoverable dashboards, charts, and behavioral cohorts.
-Viewers must be the owner of the content to edit and delete it.
+• Create, edit, and delete undiscoverable dashboards, charts, and behavioral cohorts (Viewers must own the content to edit and delete it)

-• Co-own undiscoverable content made by another user.
+• Co-own undiscoverable content created by another user

 • View project settings